Dondakaya Fry (Tindora Fry)

 Blend

-6. When the veggie turns soft, then add in the coconut.
-Mix and fry until it smells good.
+5. When the gourd is tender add in the coconut.
+Mix and fry until it smells good, for 2 mins.

 add the coconut

-7. Sprinkle red chilli powder.
-You can also add in roasted peanuts at this stage.
+6. Sprinkle ¼ to ½ teaspoon red chilli powder.
+You can also add some 1 to 2 tbsps roasted skinned peanuts at this stage (optional).

 Sprinkle red chilli powder